Menu

 If you are looking for schools in Barnsley and want to know more about St Helen’s Catholic Primary School, take a look at our Ofsted reports, our comprehensive Admissions page, or simply contact us for information and to arrange a visit!

-One family, growing together in love and faith, flourishing in an ever-changing world.
+One family, growing together in love and faith, flourishing in a diverse and ever-changing world.
 We love, we believe, we shine, we achieve.

 Top